 SNAG.
-Not as in my pantyhose, which I haven’t worn since departing the corporate world seven years back for an existence where fashion has little status.
+Not as in my pantyhose, which I haven’t worn since departing the corporate world in 2007 for an existence where fashion has little status.
 Snag as in wildlife tree—as in a place to nest or den; a source of food for insects, who are in turn food for many other creatures; a perch for lookout, and more.

 The other day, I had to finally reckon with a 40-foot-tall old, twin-trunk birch that was in decline, and dropping massive portions of its crown on two small outbuildings.
 To the arborist crew’s surprise, I didn’t let them take it all down, or even cart away most of what had to be cut.
 Here’s why:

 Removing all that living or recently living mass of organic material would be a big loss, biologically speaking, for the complex organism I call my garden, the one corner of the world I am completely responsible for.

 “By some estimates,” the National Wildlife Federation says, “the removal of dead material from forests can mean a loss of habitat for up to one-fifth of the animals in the ecosystem.”

 Some experts recommend an ideal snag population to be about three dead standing trees per acre—that’s how important they are.

 Don’t remove any more of a dying or damaged tree than is required for safety reasons–and “safety” is of course different in fire-prone areas than in my Northeast location.
 Even a high stump can support a lot of wildlife action, compared to a clean cut made at ground level, or worse, a ground-out stump.

 Lowering the larger, cut-down limbs and trunk portions to the ground, and allowing them to rot there as if they had fallen naturally, is also better ecologically than carting it away.
 Make like the tree fell beside where it once grew (even if logistics require you to do it in big pieces, rather than whole).